jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 ![](/images/color_consensus/ipfs_companion_embedded.png)

-To directly connect to IPFS, it is recommended to install the [CLI](https://ipfs.io/docs/install/).
+To directly connect to IPFS nodes, it is recommended to install the [CLI](https://ipfs.io/docs/install/).
 The directory contains an install.sh file, after which you run the commands `ipfs init` and `ipfs daemon` in your favorite command line.
-If you only use the web extension, links will default to the default gateway.
+If you only use the web extension, links will default to the ipfs.io gateway.

 If you add a sound file to IPFS using the plugin, it'll spit out a long hash starting with Qm..